Hey Man Nice Shot

-"Hey Man Nice Shot" is a song by American rock band Filter, released in 1995 as the lead single from their debut studio album, Short Bus.
+"Hey Man Nice Shot" is a song by American rock band Filter.
+It was released as the first single from their debut studio album, Short Bus (1995).
 The guitar line in the chorus was previously used in the Stabbing Westward song "Ungod" in 1994.
 Stuart Zechman, who was also playing guitar for Stabbing Westward at the time, took the riff and showed it to Stabbing Westward, who ended up using it as well.